kemapak/javascript-fundamentals/classes/README.md

 		this.#_x = value;
 	}

-	...
+	// ...

 	distance = function() {
 		return Math.sqrt((this.#_x * this.#_x) + (this.#_y * this.#_y));
 	}

-	...
+	// ...
 }
 ```

 Private fields and methods are pre-fixed with '#' and only accessible within the instance class or via getters and setters.
-Adding the prefix "_" to a private field or method will makes it clear and explicit.
+Adding the prefix "_" to a private field or method will make it clear and explicit.

 If you do not have setters and getters lets' say in our Point class; since JavaScript is a dynamically typed language you can accidentally try to set a property like `point.x = 5;` but it will not change the private field '#x' instead create another field.